Your privacy

 The personal information we typically collect includes:

-- Contact details such as postal addresses, email address and phone numbers.
+• Personal details like name, date of birth, gender, age, and contact details such as postal addresses, email address and phone numbers.

-- Payment card details (including transaction details/payment history).
+• Payment card details (including transaction details/payment history).

 Collecting from people other than you

-We typically collect information directly from you.
-But in some circumstances, we use publicly available information from professional research organisations, such as financial and demographic information, to improve the way we engage with you as a supporter.
-This helps to ensure we provide you with relevant opportunities to support our work, including invitations to events that may interest you.
-This information may include:
+We use publicly available information from professional research and data analytics organisations, such as financial and demographic information, to improve the way we engage with you as a supporter.
+This may include inferring non-sensitive information about supporter behaviour and preferences.

 We might also collect information about you from someone else, such as:

-· Where we buy a marketing list you have agreed to be on.
+• Where we buy a marketing list you have agreed to be on.

-Your activity on the WVA website
+Your activity on the World Vision Australia website

 How are cookies and analytics tools used?

-How you can control how your information is used.
+How you can control how your information is used

 You can also take control over your personal information using one of the following options:

-· You can also adjust your advertisement options directly with the third-party platform.
+• You can also adjust your advertisement options directly with the third-party platform:

 Common situations in which we use or disclose your personal information include:

-- To provide, administer, improve, and personalise our communications to you (including direct and digital marketing).
+• To provide, administer, improve, and personalise our communications to you (including direct and digital marketing).

-- To engage, and manage our relationship, with you.
+• To engage, and manage our relationship, with you.
 For example, to:

-· Process your donations or payments, manage promotions and provide refunds;
+• Process your donations or payments, manage promotions and provide refunds.

-· Verify your identity;
+• Verify your identity.

-· Record the personal experiences you share with us to better serve you next time.
+• Maintain and update our records including by fulfilling your requests to change your details and recording the personal experiences you share with us to better serve you next time.

-- To conduct market research and analysis, including by sharing limited information (such as your name and address, not financial information) with third party specialists acting on our behalf.
-These activities improve the way in which we engage with you as a supporter and help to provide you and others with relevant opportunities to support our work.
+• To conduct market research and analysis, including by sharing limited information with third-party specialists, to improve our engagement with you and provide opportunities for you and others to support our work.

-- When recording your communications with us for security, dispute resolution and training purposes.
+• Record your communications with us for security, dispute resolution and training purposes.

-- World Vision Australia takes the protection of vulnerable children and adults seriously.
+• World Vision Australia takes the protection of vulnerable children and adults seriously.
 If you engage with children via child sponsorship or participate in field visits, we will use your information in keeping with community expectations and best practices relating to child protection.

-- To other third parties as required or authorised by law.
+• To other third parties as required or authorised by law.

 You can set your own preferences for how you want to hear from us by contacting our Supporter Experience Team or through your My World Vision online account via the settings in your Preference Centre.

-Importantly, we never rent, sell, or exchange your personal information without your consent.
+Importantly, we never rent, sell or exchange your personal information without your consent.

 Social media